How To Budget for Your Coffee Shop Business

 We cannot emphasize enough that you should consciously give yourself a little financial “slack”.
 When it comes to your coffee shop budget, you need a buffer.
 That is, you need to provide yourself a little margin of error on all your calculations.

 Perhaps, you may want to do this by over-estimating each item on your costs list.
-Provide yourself some “slack” (that's my technical term) of, say 10%, of the anticipated costs.
-Again, it's better to have a few more dollars in your account after everything is paid for, then to be a few dollars short.
+Provide yourself some “slack” of, say 10%, of the anticipated costs.
+Again, it's better to have a few more dollars in your account after everything is paid for, then to be a many dollars short.

 Knowing how much things are going to cost, will help you plan for contingencies (if necessary), provide you with information when it comes to borrowing and raising capital for your business.